 - 1) All insulation types shall have a minimum compressive strength of 110 KPa (20 psi) when installed without a cover board under mechanically attached membranes. - 2) Polyisocyanurate: - Only polyisocyanurate insulation with non-organic facers (e.g. fibreglass) are acceptable for use in the RoofStar Guarantee Program.
 In addition, manufacturers' product identification labels are required for all Polyisocyanurate insulation packaging and the date of manufacture must be provided on all product labels. - 2) Polyisocyanurate insulation, which is manufactured to various dimensions and board thicknesses, is suitable only for conventionally insulated roof assemblies and may be manufactured in sloped packages, for individual crickets or for full roof area application. - 3) Mineral wool manufactured to various dimensions and board thicknesses, and may be manufactured in sloped packages, for individual crickets or for full roof area application.
 Mineral wool insulation is suitable only for conventionally insulated roof assemblies. - 4) Expanded Polystyrene (EPS) EPS insulation is manufactured in various board dimensions and may be manufactured in sloped packages, for individual crickets or for full roof area application.
 EPS is suitable only for conventionally insulated roof assemblies. - 5) Extruded Polystyrene (XPS) XPS insulation is a closed-cell material manufactured in various board dimensions, and is mainly used in a Protected Membrane Roof Assembly.
 Only Extruded Polystyrene Insulation (conforming to CAN / CGSB-51.20-M87, Type 4) may be used on Protected Membrane Roof Assemblies.
 For more about PMRAs, see Protected and Modified Protected Roof Systems.
-See also 14 THE ROOF as a PLATFORM. - 6) Material dimensions: - 1) The maximum width and length of any adhered insulation panel shall be 1200 mm (4') (see also 3.3.3.4.2 Adhesive Applied and 7.3.2(4) below). - 2) The maximum width and length of insulation boards installed with mechanical fasteners is limited only by the manufacturer.
+See also 14 THE ROOF as a PLATFORM. - 6) Material dimensions: - 1) The maximum width and length of any adhered insulation panel shall be 1200 mm (4') (see also 3.3.4.2 Adhesive Applied and 7.3.2(4.) below). - 2) The maximum width and length of insulation boards installed with mechanical fasteners is limited only by the manufacturer.

+Page 40 of 91 RoofStar Guarantee Standards for PVC Membrane Systems Updated November 2019 © RCABC 2019 No reproduction of these Standards, in whole or in part, is lawful without the expressed permission of the RGC Guarantee Program.
 3) Insulation installed directly over a fluted steel deck must be thick enough to span the flutes under live loads, without risk of cracking or breakage.

-7.1.2.1 RoofStar 15-Year Guarantees
+7.1.2.1 15-Year Guarantees